sbrl/Minetest-WorldEditAdditions/Chat-Command-Reference.md

 ## `//maze <replace_node> [<path_length> [<path_width> [<seed>]]]`
 Generates a maze using replace_node as the walls and air as the paths.
 Uses [an algorithm of my own devising](https://starbeamrainbowlabs.com/blog/article.php?article=posts/070-Language-Review-Lua.html) (see also [this post that has lots of eye candy :D](https://starbeamrainbowlabs.com/blog/article.php?article=posts/429-lua-blender-mazes.html)).
 It is guaranteed that you can get from every point to every other point in generated mazes, and there are no loops.

-Requires the currently selected area to be at least 3x3x3.
+Requires the currently selected area to be at least 3x3 on the x and z axes respectively.

 The optional `path_length` and `path_width` arguments require additional explanation.
 When generating a maze, a multi-headed random walk is performed.
 When the generator decides to move forwards from a point, it does so `path_length` nodes at a time. `path_length` defaults to `2`.